OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_page_objects.rst

 to organize variables in a more structured way.
 Page Objects include UI locators which are represented with public static properties.

+Following components are shipped with testing library.

 **NOTE:** As these UI locators depend on the theme, we need different PageObjects per theme.

-A Page Object represents a page (or a component of the page) and some actions of it.
-The page will be implemented as a class.

 Layout component